 A great amount of drugs crosses into the United States from Mexico.
 As a city in a state that borders Mexico, Fort Worth is exposed to the drug trade far more than many other areas.
 This causes devastation to the communities and families and many individuals who call Fort Worth home.

-To help reduce the impact of substance abuse and addiction, comprehensive treatment services are available in Fort Worth.
+To help reduce the impact of substance use and addiction, comprehensive treatment services are available in Fort Worth.

 Addiction Treatment In Fort Worth, TX

 The most effective treatment facilities form their treatment plans around each patient’s needs.
 By providing individualized care, treatment providers are better able to assist a person in developing the sober living skills that will help them meet the demands of their life.

 In Fort Worth, the following addiction treatment services may help a person as they begin building a sober life:

 - Professional intervention services

 Choosing a professional Fort Worth intervention could increase the likelihood of a getting a loved one the help they need.
 The interventionist will help a family plan and arrange treatment.
 They will also help them communicate their support for their loved one in the most helpful way.